 Scheduling

-Scheduling is applied to egress traffic on physical interfaces.
+Scheduling is applied to egress traffic on interfaces.

 Outgoing packets are queued before actually being sent on the interface.
 The scheduling consists in selecting in which order and at which time packets are dequeued and submitted to the network adapter.